top of page

 Knowledge of:

-• Symptoms and behaviors of mental health challenges and diagnosis.
+• Symptoms and behaviors of mental illnesses

 • Principles and methods of interviewing, counseling, crisis intervention and assessing psychosocial